The-Marcy-Lab-School-Assignments/7-0-0-assignment-Jahshiek/README.md

 **Miscellaneous**
 - [ ] Used Vite to create the project
-- [ ] Your greeting should be its own component.
-In addition, each set of buttons should be their own component.
+- [ ] The size buttons, the greeting, and the language buttons should each be their own component for a total of 3 components (on top of the root `App`)
+- [ ] At no point did you ever use any vanilla DOM JS methods (e.g. `document.querySelector` or `document.createElement`)
 - [ ] Bonus: Have all components in their own files (1 export per file)
-- [ ] At no point did you ever use any vanilla DOM JS methods (e.g. `document.querySelector` or `document.createElement`)
 - [ ] Bonus: Your project has some extra CSS styling!

 ## Set Up